vercel/next.js/docs/guides/building-forms.md

 Open the URL printed in the terminal to ensure that your app is running successfully.

-## PART 3: Setting up a Next.js Form API Endpoint
+## Part 3: Setting up a Next.js Form API Route

 Both the client and the server will be built using Next.js.
 For the server part, create an API endpoint where you will send the form data.